sabdelhay/usart-driver/README.md

-USART driver to connect atmega32 with pic16f877a via USART protocol.
+A USART driver to connect atmega32 mcu with pic16f877a via USART communication protocol in C.